angy255/MangoBridge/README.md

 **Where AI exceeded expectations:** Deepgram's summarization output was useful with minimal prompting, especially for turning raw transcripts into readable follow-up notes.

-**Where AI fell short:** Automated translation can still flatten highly contextual phrases.
-A future improvement would be a review or flagging workflow for sensitive, ambiguous, or low-confidence translations.
+**Future AI hardening:** For sensitive or highly contextual phrases, MangoBridge could add a review or flagging workflow for ambiguous or low-confidence translations.

 ---